-Impairment of lease related assets consists of charges related to the early exit of certain leased office space and amendment of the underlying lease agreement.
+Lease modification and impairment consists of charges related to the early exit of certain leased office space and amendments to the underlying lease agreement.

 Loss on Debt Extinguishment

 Loss on debt extinguishment consists of the write-off of unamortized deferred financing costs upon the repayment of our debt obligations.